Dartmouth College, History

 |Location:||New Hampshire, United States|

+Qualified candidates should hold a Ph.D. in History or a related field, or be ABD with degree in hand by the start date.
 Dartmouth is highly committed to fostering a diverse and inclusive population of students, faculty, and staff.
-We are especially interested in applicants who are able to work effectively with students, faculty, and staff from all backgrounds, including but not limited to: racial and ethnic minorities, women, individuals who identify with LGBTQ+ communities, individuals with disabilities, individuals from lower income backgrounds, and/or first-generation college students.
-Applicants should state in their cover letter how their teaching, research, service, and/or life experiences prepare them to advance Dartmouth’s commitments to diversity, equity, and inclusion.
+We are especially interested in applicants who are able to work effectively with students, faculty, and staff from all backgrounds, including but not limited to: racial and ethnic minorities, women, individuals who identify with LGBTQ+ communities, individuals with disabilities, individuals from lower income backgrounds, and/or first generation college graduates.
+Applicants should state in their letter of application how their teaching, research, service, and/or life experiences prepare them to advance Dartmouth’s commitments to diversity, equity, and inclusion.

 Dartmouth College is an equal opportunity/affirmative action employer with a strong commitment to diversity and inclusion.
 We prohibit discrimination on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity or expression, disability, veteran status, marital status, or any other legally protected status.
 Applications by members of all underrepresented groups are encouraged.

 Your offer is contingent upon your consent to a pre-employment background check with results acceptable under Dartmouth policy.